Skip to main content

 A single opening often carries a lock from one manufacturer, a closer from another, hinges from a third, and an exit device from a fourth.
 Each names its finish the same way (BHMA/US), so the codes match across brands, but two cautions apply:

-1. Closers use painted codes (689/690/695), not 626/630.
+• Closers use painted codes (689, 690, 695), not 626 or 630.
 A 626 lock paired with a 689 aluminum-painted closer will not match in tone.
 To match a satin-chrome opening, order the closer in a sprayed finish that approximates 626, or accept the closer as a deliberately neutral element.
+See how to choose a commercial door closer.

-2. Living finishes (613 oil-rubbed bronze, 612 bronze) change over time.
-They are not stable; they patina with handling.
+• Living finishes (613 oil-rubbed bronze, 612 bronze) change over time.
+They are not stable and they patina with handling.
 Specify 643e or a coated equivalent if a stable dark look is required.

 When the design spec overrides the default

-Architectural specs sometimes call decorative finishes (613 oil-rubbed bronze, 605 bright brass, 622 flat black) for visible public-facing hardware while keeping 626 or 630 on back-of-house doors.
-The rule: match the visible finish to the design intent, and use the durable default (626 interior, 630 exterior) everywhere the public does not see.
-Flat black (622) is increasingly specified in modern design but is a painted finish that shows wear at high-touch points faster than 630.
+Architectural specs sometimes call for decorative finishes (613 oil-rubbed bronze, 605 bright brass, 622 flat black) on visible public-facing hardware while keeping 626 or 630 on back-of-house doors.
+The rule is simple: match the visible finish to the design intent, and use the durable default (626 interior, 630 exterior) everywhere the public does not see.
+Flat black (622) is increasingly specified in modern design, but it is a painted finish that shows wear at high-touch points faster than 630.

 Common finish-spec mistakes

 1. Specifying 626 on exterior or coastal doors.
-Plated chrome corrodes outdoors; use 630 stainless.
+Plated chrome corrodes outdoors.
+Use 630 stainless instead.

 2. Expecting a closer to match a lock exactly.
-Closers use painted codes; plan the tone deliberately.
+Closers use painted codes, so plan the tone deliberately.

 4. Choosing a living finish where a stable look is required.
-Oil-rubbed bronze patinas; specify a coated equivalent for consistency.
+Oil-rubbed bronze patinas, so specify a coated equivalent for consistency.

 5. Forgetting finish on accessory hardware.
 Strike plates, flush bolts, coordinators, and thresholds all carry finish codes and should match the opening.